cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/index.rst.txt

 available to employees at CBMR as well as collaborators visiting CBMR.

 You are always welcome to contact us if you have questions or problems relating to the cluster.
-See the :ref:`page_contact` page for information about how and where to contact us.
+See the :ref:`p_contact` page for information about how and where to contact us.

--  For an overview of the cluster architecture and features, see the :ref:`page_overview` page.
+-  For an overview of the cluster architecture and features, see the :ref:`p_overview` page.
--  To get access to the cluster and to run simple jobs, see the :ref:`page_usage` pages.
+-  To get access to the cluster and to run simple jobs, see the :ref:`p_usage` pages.
--  For ways to make working on the cluster easier, see the :ref:`tips` page.
+-  For ways to make working on the cluster easier, see the :ref:`p_tips` page.

 In addition to the documentation provided here, KU-IT also provides